Explicit and covariant formula for thermodynamic volume in extended black hole thermodynamics: Derivation of the formulas for the thermodynamic volume

 Here, $\boldsymbol{B}$ is the boundary term associated with the Lagrangian $\boldsymbol{L}$; for example, it is the Gibbons-Hawking-York term in Einstein gravity.
-The $d\boldsymbol{C}$ term can be safely omitted for simplicity \cite{Parattu:2015gga,Guo:2024oey,footnote1}, and the physical meaning of $\boldsymbol{F}$ will be discussed at the end of this section.
+The $d\boldsymbol{C}$ term can be safely omitted for simplicity \cite{Parattu:2015gga,Guo:2024oey,footnote1}.
+The remaining term $\boldsymbol{F}[\delta\phi]$ is a familiar quantity in action variations.
+Combining Eqs.~\eqref{gelvariform} and \eqref{sec2theta1}, the variation of the complete action including boundary terms yields